-- Reserve 1 cup of pasta water to help bind the sauce to the pasta and to thin the sauce down.
+- Reserve 1 cup of the water to help bind the sauce to the bow ties and to thin the sauce down.

 - Drain only, don’t rinse because it will remove the starch.

-- Under ideal conditions, return the al dente pasta to the saucepan with the finished sauce and let the pasta cook in the sauce for a few minutes.
+- Under ideal conditions, return the al dente pasta to the saucepan with the finished sauce and let it cook in the sauce for a few minutes.

-- If you’re cooking this before the sauce is done, to prevent the pasta from sticking, add 2 tablespoons of pasta water, 1 tablespoon of olive oil, or some pasta sauce.
+- If you’re cooking this before the sauce is done, to prevent it from sticking, add 2 tablespoons of the reserved water, 1 tablespoon of olive oil, or some sauce.

 How do you know when pasta is al dente?

-- Start testing the pasta 2 minutes before the lowest time on the box suggests.
+- Start testing it 2 minutes before the lowest time on the box suggests.

-- Remove some pasta with a fork, and let it cool by blowing on it.
+- Remove some with a fork, and let it cool by blowing on it.

-- Bite into the pasta with your front teeth.
+- Bite into it with your front teeth.
 The center should have a thin white ring in the middle, and it should have a springy bounce.